 Professor Joanna Sax is the E. Donald Shapiro Professor of Law.

-Professor Sax's research is at the nexus of law and science.
-Her articles address ways to incentivize the advancement of science and protect scientific inquiry and innovation.
-Professor Sax analyzes and questions policies that create barriers to basic science research, mostly by focusing on NIH-funded research.
-In addition to basic research, she has a strong interest in the translation of advances in basic science.
-In this vein, Professor Sax is widely recognized for her work on food policy, particularly FDA regulation of dietary supplements and genetically engineered food.
+Professor Sax’s research is at the nexus of law and science.
+Her articles look at barriers to the advancement of science in the enactment and implementation of legal policies.
+In addition, Professor Sax has a keen interest in understanding and analyzing the disconnect between an individual’s perception of risk and evidence-based assessment of risk.
+In this vein, Professor Sax is widely recognized for her work on vaccine hesitancy and food policy, particularly FDA regulation of vaccines, dietary supplements, and genetically engineered food.